vaze-esha/BIE_thesis_replication_package/README.md

 └── master.do
 ```

-Each of the following sections details the do-files, and provides notes on the code.
+Each of the following sections details the contents of the do-files.
 Note that these do not have to be run individually.
+Please run `master.do` only to replicate all outputs.

 ### 1_import_pre_process.do
 1. Import and Clean Raw Data